skulpt/skulpt/CONTRIBUTING.md

   Run Python <pyfile> in the browser.
 This will automatically rebuild the unoptimized Skulpt first.

+* `npm run compile <pyfile>`

+  Compile a <pyfile> from the std-lib.
+Useful for fixing compilation issues in a single file.

 * `npm run btest`

   Run the unit tests in the browser.